Ministry of Finance (Brunei)

-The Ministry of Finance and Economy (MoFE; Kementerian Kewangan dan Ekonomi) is a cabinet-level ministry in the government of Brunei which is responsible for the monetary, fiscal and economic policies and development in the country.
+The Ministry of Finance(MOF; Kementerian Kewangan) is a cabinet-level ministry in the government of Brunei which is responsible for the monetary, fiscal and economic policies and development in the country.
 It was established immediately upon Brunei's independence on 1 January 1984.
 It is currently led by a minister in which the incumbent is Hassanal Bolkiah, the Sultan of Brunei, as well as a second minister and two deputy ministers.

 Departments

 The ministry oversees the following departments: